 Materiality is unable to bring hearts together; materiality is incompatible with the soul.
-Should the authorities of the Islamic Republic of Iran convert the entire Alborz Mountains to gem and distribute it among the people in order to please and unify them that would only be the beginning of conflict.
-Material resources can never serve as a unifying element.
+Should the authorities of the Islamic Republic of Iran convert the entire Alborz Mountains to gem and distribute it

 In an Islamic state, injustice to our private rights is sufferable.
 We must, however, prevent at all costs any harm to the state itself.
 In a letter addressed to Abu Musa, the Master of the Faithful writes, "There is not a man-heed this-more anxious to preserve the integrity and union of the community of Muhammad (may God's peace and blessings be upon him and his household) than I."22